 Mold is everywhere.
 Its spores float around unseen, entering our homes through windows, doors and ventilation systems.
 They often look for warm, moist places to settle in.
 Mold needs moisture, so you’ll need to make your home less hospitable to mold.
 Here are some great strategies for reducing moisture within your home.

-Keep the indoor humidity between 30 and 60 percent.
+Keep the indoor humidity between 30 and 60 percent to avoid having to call the mold inspectors.
 A humidity meter (hygrometer), around $10 at your hardware store, will gauge that for you.
 If you see condensation on your windows, pipes or walls, your home may be too humid.

 A whole-house dehumidifier can be installed in either a new or existing home.
 It draws the warm, moist air into the ducts; cools it; removes the moisture; and returns the dry air at the temperature of the room.